Redmine do not send notification emails if a recipients email address is not valid

 Keep on moving ;-)

-#1 Updated by Евгений Золотин almost 7 years ago
+#1 Updated by Евгений Золотин about 7 years ago

 I have the same problem.
 Today I've noticed, that notifications from forum were not send.
 Looking through production.log file I've found the reason: 550 error - unknown accaunt.
 One of user's account has wrong e-mail, and other users can't recieve e-mail notifications.
 I've tried to send e-mail to this wrong adress with other good adresess from MS Outlook, and I've recieved the same bug from automatic admin's e-mail: 550 unknown account.
 But other users with good adresses got my test e-mail.
 When Redmine do send it's notifications and one of the e-mail adresses is wrong, nobody can recieve notifications.
 Seems that problem with Redmine.

-#2 Updated by Fabien Crespel almost 6 years ago
+#2 Updated by Fabien Crespel about 6 years ago

 This issue still occurs with Redmine 1.3.3.